 This 3rd birthday celebration is the culmination of a photographer mom with a fab eye for design and a venue near and dear to the family’s heart.
 That mom is Shannon Von Eschen and with the help of Ashley Nicole Events, she crafted a third birthday celebration at the family’s tree farm with loads of greenery from Bare Root Flora and s’mores front and center.
 Basically it’s every kid’s dream and maybe a few grownups too (ahem, me).
 Head to the vault for even more.

 |Share this gorgeous gallery on |

-From Eli’s mom… As a mother who’s also a photographer, I have a hard time throwing the traditional cartoon, plastic tablecloth and balloons birthday party.
-There’s nothing wrong with those parties, it just that I’m an over-the-top person and aside from Toy Story, I’m not big into cartoons.
-Neither is Eli.
-Just yet.
-So, even though he was turning two, I wanted to create a space that would bring our families together, but also hold a story .
-I love curated spaces with obvious color palettes and though I slept hardly at all the week prior, the whole day was worth it.
+As a mother who’s also a photographer, I tend to only want to throw parties that have an abundance of style, details, and a sense of over-the-top decor.
+So, even though Eli was turning THREE, I wanted to create a space that would not only bring our families together, but also tell a story and create a sense of “home.”
+I love curated spaces with clearly-defined color palettes and though I slept hardly at all the week prior, the whole day was worth it.